Karall0k/Pymaceuticals/README.md

 Sources: The code used to create this analysis was inspired by the concepts learned in the RU Datascience bootcamp curriculium.
-Source code for the summary statistics was taken from https://github.com/hanydief/Pymaceuticals-NumPy_Matplotlib_Challenge.git.
+Source code for the summary statistics was inspired by https://github.com/hanydief/Pymaceuticals-NumPy_Matplotlib_Challenge.git.
 Source code for some of the charts was inspired by https://github.com/amatutuwaa/Pymaceuticals.git.